aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

     return f
 ```

-We also define a function that return the exact solution at any time $t$:
+We also define a function that returns the exact solution at any time $t$:

 ```{code-cell} ipython3
 def exact_solution(x,t, alpha):